zikichombo/website/content/about/_index.md

 presented here.

 Go is a great language, and it is general purpose.
 Some may conclude that commercial grade audio applications are well within Go's reach, and from a language perspective they are.
 But from an ecosystem perspective, they are, at least in general, definitely not.
-ZikiChombo provides one niche ecosystem for developers working with Sound in Go, to be part of providing the world's first solution achieving simple, reliable, and efficient sound processing software tools.
+ZikiChombo is here to fix that, providing one niche ecosystem for developers working with Sound in Go, to be part of providing the world's first solution achieving at once simple, reliable, and efficient sound processing software tools.